WHAT WE DO

-The Osher Lifelong Learning Institute at Clemson University is a membership community of more than 1,400 individuals in the Upstate who come from all backgrounds and educational levels.
+The Osher Lifelong Learning Institute at Clemson University is a membership community of nearly 1,100 individuals in the Upstate who come from all backgrounds and educational levels.
 Together we enjoy the camaraderie of our peers as we participate in a myriad of activities designed just for us.

 OLLI at Clemson embraces an unusually comprehensive array of courses, excursions and special interest groups.
 Each year, nearly 350 unique programs provide opportunities to gain knowledge and expertise in a wide variety of academic and recreational pursuits and to share our experiences and perspectives with others.